ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/01_Digital_Ocean_Droplet_Locked.md

 $ ssh root@your.new.ip.address
 ```

-__If you got in, your next steps is to proceed to read the instructions on [Server Hardening] which will take you through the procedures of creating a more secure server setup.__
+__If you got in, your next steps is to proceed to read the instructions on [Increasing server security](https://github.com/susanBuck/dwa15-fall2015-notes/blob/master/01_Servers_and_Git/99_Extras/Increasing_server_security.md) which will take you through the procedures of creating a more secure server setup.__

-After you finish those instructions, come back here for the next step.
+After you finish those instructions, come back here for the next steps.

 ## Rebuilding your data